-I ended up in the first stage of labour for circa 36 hours which was fairly long but manageable as we did nice walks / watched films / ate good food (when I say good, I also had a lot of chocolate, sweets, toast - anything I could stomach) / had lots of long showers and I spent copious hours sat on my pilates ball bouncing / leaning over it and trying to stay in my UFO positions (thank you for the tips Pip!).
-I didn’t get much sleep but surprisingly I was ok as I was just excited that she was actually coming and that I was going to meet her soon!
+I ended up in the first stage of labour for circa 36 hours which was fairly long but manageable as we did nice walks/watched films/ate good food (when I say good, I also had a lot of chocolate, sweets, toast – anything I could stomach /had lots of long showers and I spent copious hours sat on my Pilates ball bouncing/leaning over it and trying to stay in my UFO positions.
+I didn’t get much sleep but surprisingly I was OK as I was just excited that she was actually coming and that I was going to meet her soon!

-I was so nearly in established labour on the Tuesday night (we nearly ended up with a 22.02.2022 baby) as was getting contractions every 4 minutes and had started losing my mucus plug too, but then suddenly my contractions jumped to every 10 mins and slowed down massively.
-Thanks to Pips course I knew that this was normal, even if it did annoy me slightly at the time.
+I was so nearly in established labour on the Tuesday night (we nearly ended up with a 22.02.2022 baby) as I was getting contractions every four minutes and had started losing my mucus plug too, but then suddenly my contractions jumped to every ten minutes and slowed down massively.
+I knew that this was normal, even if it did annoy me slightly at the time.
 My contractions soon ramped up again throughout the next day and I started to rely more on my TENS machine (which I found provided so much relief) and my breathing and everything that I had learnt throughout the course.
-Once contractions got to 3x every 10 mins we left for the hospital letting them know we were on the way.
+Once contractions got to three every ten minutes we left for the hospital letting them know we were on the way.
 As we were driving in rush hour, I popped an eye mask on, put my music on loud and tried to just focus on my breathing.